jstorimer/spin/README.md

 Spin
 ====

-Spin preloads your Rails environment to speed up your autotest(ish) workflow.
+Spin speeds up your Rails testing workflow.

-By preloading your Rails environment for testing you don't load the same code over and over and over...
-Spin works best for an autotest(ish) workflow.
+By preloading your Rails environment in one process and then using fork(2) for each test run you don't load the same code over and over and over...
+Spin works with an autotest(ish) workflow.

 Installation
 ===========